ochabloz/gameboy_emu/readme.md

 ### Emulation status

-- CPU is functional but not cycle accurate (but very very close)
+- CPU is functional but not cycle accurate
 - PPU is functional but not cycle accurate
 - APU is not implemented yet.
-- Serial is not implemented yet
+- Serial is emulated

 ### Requirements
-- SDL_2
+- SDL2

 ### Disclamer
 Since better emulators exists you are not advised to use this one in its current form.